Dobiasd/articles/basic_measures_of_descriptive_statistics.md

 `median = middle_value([2, 4, 4, 7, 11, 17, 18]) = 7`

 While from the mean amount and the number of users we can, of course, get back to the overall amount easily: `overall_amount = mean * number_of_values`, from the median this is not possible.
 However, the median better represents the *typical* value.
 It is less vulnerable to outliers, i.e., the medians of `[2, 4, 4, 7, 11, 17, 18]` and `[2, 4, 4, 7, 11, 17, 918]` are the same (`7`), while the mean differs a lot.
 The median is also called the 50th percentile because 50% of the values are below it (and the other 50% are above).
+One can think of it as the value that most other values are clustered around.

 ### Mode